Brian Kemp: Accusations of voter suppression

 After Totenberg's ruling thousands of voting machines were sequestered by local election officials on Election Day in 2018, an action critics said was designed to increase wait times at polling locations.
 The sequestration of machines disproportionately affected counties that favored Kemp's opponent and caused voters in some locations to have to wait in line for hours in inclement weather.
 Other locations suffered delays because machines had been delivered without power cords.
 Kemp himself experienced technical problems attempting to vote in the election.

-Kemp opposes automatic voter registration, a change that advocates say would help make voting easier for eligible citizens and help prevent voter suppression.
+Kemp opposes automatic voter registration.
 In a leaked 2018 recording, he said that attempts to register all eligible voters "continues to concern us, especially if everybody uses and exercises their right to vote."
 In a separate 2018 recording made by a progressive group he said, "Democrats are working hard ... registering all these minority voters that are out there and others that are sitting on the sidelines.
 If they can do that, they can win these elections in November."

 On November 4, 2018, 48 hours before his gubernatorial election, the secretary of state's office published the details of a zero day flaw in the state registration website, accusing Democrats of attempted hacking for investigating the problem but providing no evidence.
-Critics say the announcement was further evidence of voter suppression and gave hackers a window of opportunity during which voter registration records could be changed.
+Critics have said the announcement was further evidence of voter suppression and gave hackers a window of opportunity during which voter registration records could be changed.
 In response to criticisms of the announcement, Kemp said, "I'm not worried about how it looks.
 I'm doing my job."
 In a ruling on the matter, Totenberg criticized Kemp for having "delayed in grappling with the heightened critical cybersecurity issues of our era posed [by] the state's dated, vulnerable voting system" and said the system "poses a concrete risk of alteration of ballot counts."
 In December 2018, The Atlanta Journal-Constitution found that Kemp made the hacking allegations without any evidence.
 The Journal-Constitution wrote that Kemp might have made the unsubstantiated accusations against Democrats as a ploy and diversion to help him win the election; the "examination suggests Kemp and his aides used his elected office to protect his political campaign from a potentially devastating embarrassment.
 Their unsubstantiated claims came at a pivotal moment, as voters were making their final decisions in an election that had attracted intense national attention."